Algorithmic Decorrelation and Planted Clique in Dependent Random Graphs: The Case of Extra Triangles: General Result and Application to RGT

 \subsubsection{Triangles Including $e$ and TV Between Projections of Distributions}

 Recalling the decomposition \eqref{eq:invariance-decomposition}, we now aim to bound the second term,

-This can be rewritten as the more symmetric expression Since $Y_{\sim e}|X$ and $\Yp_{\sim e}|\Xp$ are projections of triangle variables $X$ and $\Xp$ onto the edge space, the most natural approach to establish their closeness is to show that $\law(X_e|X_{\sim e})$ and $\law(\Xp_e|{\Xp_{\sim e}})$ are close and appeal to data processing inequality.
-However, this is not true: As mentioned earlier, $X_e=\Vec{0}$ since $e\notin G$, and in contrast $\Xp_e$ is non-zero with non-negligible probability, since there are $\Theta(n)$ triangles containing to $e$ and each is selected with probability approximately $p'=\tilde \Theta(1/n)$.
+This can be rewritten as the more symmetric expression Since $Y_{\sim e}|X$ and $\Yp_{\sim e}|\Xp$ are projections of triangle variables $X$ and $\Xp$ onto the edge space, the most natural approach to establish their closeness is to show that $\law(X_{\ine}|X_{\nine})$ and $\law(\Xp_{\ine}|{\Xp_{\nine}})$ are close and appeal to data processing inequality.
+However, this is not true: As mentioned earlier, $X_{\ine}=\Vec{0}$ since $e\notin G$, and in contrast $\Xp_{\ine}$ is non-zero with non-negligible probability, since there are $\Theta(n)$ triangles containing to $e$ and each is selected with probability approximately $p'=\tilde \Theta(1/n)$.

 Nevertheless, the fact that we are proving a statement about projection onto the edge space, $Y_{\sim e}$ and $\Yp_{\sim e}$, allows us to carry out manipulations in the triangle space before projection.
-We will design an auxiliary distribution $\aux$ over the same support as $X_{\sim e}$ that when added to $\Xp_{\sim e}$ results in the \emph{identical} edge projection as $\Xp_{e}$, i.e.,
+We will design an auxiliary distribution $\aux$ over the same support as $X_{\nine}$ that when added to $\Xp_{\nine}$ results in the \emph{identical} edge projection as $\Xp_{e}$, i.e.,

-This means the edge indicator vector of $\aux\vee \Xp_{\sim e}$, which we denote by $\tilde Y_{\sim e}$, is the same as $\Yp_{\sim e}$.
-Thus, instead of comparing $Y_{\sim e}$ and $\Yp_{\sim e}$ in \eqref{eq:adjacent-triangle}, it suffices to compare $Y_{\sim e}$ and $\tilde Y_{\sim e}$, and by data processing inequality it in turn suffices to compare $X_{\sim e}$ and $\Xp_{\sim e} \vee \aux$ (see Fig.~\ref{fig:projection}):
+This means the edge indicator vector of $\aux\vee \Xp_{\nine}$, which we denote by $\tilde Y_{\sim e}$, is the same as $\Yp_{\sim e}$.
+Thus, instead of comparing $Y_{\sim e}$ and $\Yp_{\sim e}$ in \eqref{eq:adjacent-triangle}, it suffices to compare $Y_{\sim e}$ and $\tilde Y_{\sim e}$, and by data processing inequality it in turn suffices to compare $X_{\nine}$ and $\Xp_{\nine} \vee \aux$ (see Fig.~\ref{fig:projection}):

 We now define $\aux$.
-Each triangle in $\Xp_e$ adds at most two edges to $\Yp_{\sim e}$.
-To simulate this change without using any triangles containing $e$, we add a triangle to $\aux$ for each new edge introduced by $\Xp_e$.
+Each triangle in $\Xp_{\ine}$ adds at most two edges to $\Yp_{\sim e}$.
+To simulate this change without using any triangles containing $e$, we add a triangle to $\aux$ for each new edge introduced by $\Xp_{\ine}$.
 Crucially, this is done without adding other new edges, see Fig.~\ref{fig:aux}.
-Avoiding adding new edges is possible with high probability as long as the graph $G$ is sufficiently dense (here $c$-uniformly 2-star dense plays a role) and $p' = \tilde\Theta(1/n)$, which implies that the edge set of $\Xp_{\sim e}$ has sufficient coverage of relevant triangles to be potentially added to $\aux$.
+Avoiding adding new edges is possible with high probability as long as the graph $G$ is sufficiently dense (here $c$-uniformly 2-star dense plays a role) and $p' = \tilde\Theta(1/n)$, which implies that the edge set of $\Xp_{\nine}$ has sufficient coverage of relevant triangles that we might potentially add to $\aux$.